AbhishekMadiwale/DSA/README.md

 - Ternary operator is just like if-else
 - condition ? result1 : result2
 - if condition is true then result 1 will get print or else result2 will get print

+# Nested Loops
+- nothing but a loop inside another loop